JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Next, we'll setup two indirect commands in some buffers.
 One for hardware raster, one for software raster.
 For hardware raster, we're going to hardcode the vertex count to 64 (the maximum number of triangles per meshlet) times 3 (vertices per triangle) total vertices.
 We'll also initialize the instance count to zero.

-This was a sceme I described in my last post, but purposefully avoided due to the lackluster performance.
+This was a scheme I described in my last post, but purposefully avoided due to the lackluster performance.
 However, now that we're adding a software rasterizer, I expect that almost all clusters will be software rasterized.
 Therefore some performance loss for the hardware raster is acceptable, as it should be rarely used.
 In return, we'll get to use a nice trick in the next step.

 ```rust
 render_device.create_buffer_with_data(&BufferInitDescriptor {